-Firstly, it’s worth noting how the Google Drive and Dropbox account subscriptions compare.
+Firstly, it’s worth noting how Google Drive and Dropbox account subscriptions compare.
 Both cloud storage providers offer free storage.
-Google Drive provides 15 GB of free storage compared with Dropbox’s two GB.
-So in that respect, Google Drive certainly offers better value; but Dropbox users can gain extra free storage with referrals and by enabling camera upload on mobiles.
-Each referral that signs up for Dropbox will give you an extra 500 MB, and switching on automatic photo upload expands storage by three GB.
-The maximum free Dropbox storage can amount to 16 GB, so 28 referrals on top of your starting storage will get you there.
+Google Drive provides 15GB of free storage for personal use, compared with Dropbox 2GB.
+So in that respect, Google Drive certainly offers better value; but Dropbox users can gain extra free storage based on the options available to them.
+Each referral that signs up for Dropbox will give you an additional 500 MB, and switching on automatic photo upload expands storage by 3GB.
+The maximum storage amount that the free version of Dropbox can have is 16 GB, so 28 referrals on top of your starting storage will get you there.

-The Dropbox and Google Drive web Clients
+The Dropbox and Google Drive Web Clients

-Desktop and Mobile client apps
+Desktop and Mobile Client Apps

 The Dropbox desktop client generally has more flexible file management.
 One limitation of the Google Drive desktop client is that it only opens documents in Google Docs, so you’ll need to export files from Docs to edit them in other software.
 Another advantage of Dropbox’s desktop and mobile apps is that they don’t have any maximum file size limit for uploads (but the website’s file upload limit is 10 GB).
 Google Drive has a maximum upload limit of five TB, but that should still be more than enough in most cases.

 Since Dropbox partnered with Microsoft, its client apps also have better Windows integration.
 For example, the native Dropbox Windows 10 app is built upon the Universal Windows Platform.
 Consequently, users can drag and drop files from File Explorer into the app to save to the cloud.
 You can also accept shared folder invites with Windows 10 notifications, and the app also supports Windows Hello, which gives you an alternative way to sign in to Dropbox.